Good Medicine - Medical School II

 "Yes, Father," I agreed.

-We left the nave, went through the right-hand deacon’s door, and took our places at the altar.
+We left the nave, went through the right-hand deacon's door, and took our places in the altar.
 After a brief prayer, I retrieved the censer, put incense into it, then had Father bless it.
-Once that was completed, I walked around the altar, exited through the other deacon’s door, and began censing the nave.
+Once that was completed, I walked around the altar, exited through the other deacon's door, and began censing the nave.

 Just over four hours later, the congregation gathered in the parish hall for lunch, and as I expected, Tasha was swarmed by every female in the parish, from toddlers to great-grandmothers.
 Father Nicholas did manage to speak to Tasha long enough to schedule Larisa's baptism for May 16th.

 Given it was the second Sunday of the month, we had our Parish Council meeting, which was uneventful, as the only slightly controversial matter was who would represent the parish at the meeting to elect a new bishop.
 Unsurprisingly, both Viktor and Tasha were quickly nominated and agreed to, and the third nomination was for Mrs. Sokolova, who was agreed to after some discussion.
-The mix felt right — one person from each generation in the laity, and two women and one man, given all the clergy who could vote were male.
+The mix felt right — one person from each generation in the laïty, and two women and one man, given all the clergy who could vote were male.

-Later that afternoon, our Dinner Club met, though minus Tasha and Nik, as Elizaveta and I discussed.
+Later that afternoon, our Dinner Club met, though minus Tasha and Nik, as Elizaveta and I had discussed.

 "They'll be here next week," Elizaveta said.
 "And they bought a portable crib, which we'll put in the small bedroom.
 Tasha wanted to come today, but I talked her out of it."